6 simple ways to create a beautiful balcony garden

 Luckily, Suncorp Contents Insurance covers things like outdoor furniture and potted plants, as long as your sum insured is enough to replace them.

-Products and services including banking, superannuation and insurance are provided by different entities of the Suncorp Group.
-Suncorp Bank (Suncorp-Metway Ltd ABN 66 010 831 722) is only liable for the banking products or services it provides and not the products and services of other companies in the Suncorp Group.
+Products and services including banking, home loans and insurance are provided by different entities of the Suncorp Group.
+Suncorp Bank (Suncorp-Metway Ltd ABN 66 010 831 722) is only liable for the banking and home loan products or services it provides and not the products and services of other companies in the Suncorp Group.

-Banking Products are issued by Suncorp-Metway Ltd (“Suncorp Bank”) ABN 66 010 831 722 AFSL No 229882.
-Please read the Product Information Document for Deposit Accounts before opening an account.
+Banking and home loan products are issued by Suncorp-Metway Ltd (“Suncorp Bank”) ABN 66 010 831 722 AFSL No 229882 Australian Credit Licence 229882.
+Please read the relevant Product Information Document and Terms & Conditions before opening an account.
 Fees, charges, terms and conditions apply and are available on request.

 Any advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.
 Please read the relevant Product Disclosure Statement before you make any decision regarding this product.
 The Target Market Determination is also available.